Sonowal Kachari people

 The Sonowal Kachari are one of the indigenous peoples of the state of Assam in Northeast India.
 They are of Tibeto-Burman origin, and are closely associated with the other ethnic groups of Assam, which are commonly referred to as Kachari.

-They are predominantly inhabitants of Dhemaji, North Lakhimpur, Tinsukia and Dibrugarh districts of Assam, along with pocket populations in Jorhat, Sivsagar, Golaghat district of Assam and in the state of Arunachal Pradesh.
+Today, they are predominantly inhabitants of Dhemaji, North Lakhimpur, Tinsukia and Dibrugarh districts of Assam, along with pocket populations in Jorhat, Sivsagar, Golaghat district of Assam and in the state of Arunachal Pradesh.
 The headquarters of the Sonowal Kachari Autonomous Council is at Dibrugarh.

 Etymology

 The name Sonowal comes from the word 'Son' (Xon) which means gold in Assamese.The traditional occupation of the Sonowal kacharis was gold panning, that is extracting gold from the riverbeds.
 The Kacharis those were appointed as gold-washers by the Ahom kings were organised into Sonowal Khel.
 These Kacharis came to be known as Sonowal Kacharis.

+History

+As per the book Ahomar Din, the ancestors of the Sonowal Kacharis migrated to Upper Assam with the army of the Koch king Nara Narayan and Gohain Kamal in the 16th century and subsequently settled in the Sadiya region.
+It further notes that the clans of the group were formed only after they settled in Sadiya.
+Sonowal oral traditions likewise preserve memories of migration and settlement in the Sadiya region.
+The ritual songs known as Haidang De contain traditions concerning places inhabited by the community during its migrations and the formation of its clans.
+A separate origin legend recorded in Tribes of Assam, Part II states that a ruler identified as Ban Raja, or one of his contemporaries, had four sons, one of whom, Hogra, moved towards Sadiya with one thousand followers.
+They are said to have initially taken refuge in Miri and other hill tribe villages and later shifted to the banks of the Kundil.
+Three such families—Hagu, Likam and Dafla—were subsequently incorporated into the group, from whom the Hagumiri, Likamiri and Daflari clans are traditionally derived.
+The Haidang songs similarly mention Sonowal Kacharis mixing with hill tribes like Daflas, Mishing and Abor, forming a clan system before finally settling in Sadiya.